Random Access Read-Only Tar Mount

 - The Solution

-Python 3.6+, preferably pip 19.0+, and FUSE are required.
+Python 3.6+, preferably pip 19.0+, FUSE, and sqlite3 are required.
 These should be preinstalled on most systems.
 On Debian-like systems like Ubuntu, you can install/update all dependencies using:

 On macOS, you have to install macFUSE with: